Shortness of breath: Palliative medicine

-Systemic immediate release opioids are beneficial in emergently reducing the symptom severity of shortness of breath due to both cancer and non cancer causes; long-acting/sustained-release opioids are also used to prevent/continue treatment of dyspnea in palliative setting.
+Systemic immediate release opioids are beneficial in emergently reducing the symptom severity of shortness of breath due to both cancer and non-cancer causes; long-acting/sustained-release opioids are also used to prevent/continue treatment of dyspnea in palliative setting.
 There is a lack of evidence to recommend midazolam, nebulised opioids, the use of gas mixtures, or cognitive-behavioral therapy yet.

 Non-pharmacological techniques

 Non-pharmacological interventions provide key tools for the management of breathlessness.
 Potentially beneficial approaches include active management of psychosocial issues (anxiety, depression, etc.), and implementation of self-management strategies, such as physical and mental relaxation techniques, pacing techniques, energy conservation techniques, learning exercises to control breathing, and education.
-The use of a fan may possibly be beneficial.
+The use of a fan may be beneficial.
 Cognitive behavioural therapy may also be helpful.

 Pharmacological treatment

 For people with severe, chronic, or uncontrollable breathlessness, non-pharmacological approaches to treating breathlessness may be combined with medication.
 For people who have cancer that is causing the breathlessness, medications that have been suggested include opioids, benzodiazepines, oxygen, and steroids.
 Results of recent systematic reviews and meta-analyses found opioids were not necessarily associated with more effectiveness in treatment for patients with advanced cancer.

 Ensuring that the balance between side effects and adverse effects from medications and potential improvements from medications needs to be carefully considered before prescribing medication.
-The use of systematic corticosteriods in palliative care for people with cancer is common, however the effectiveness and potential adverse effects of this approach in adults with cancer has not been well studied.
+The use of systematic corticosteroids in palliative care for people with cancer is common, however, the effectiveness and potential adverse effects of this approach in adults with cancer have not been well studied.

 Epidemiology

 Shortness of breath is the primary reason 3.5% of people present to the emergency department in the United States.
-Of these individuals, approximately 51% are admitted to the hospital and 13% are dead within a year.
+Of these individuals, approximately 51% are admitted to the hospital and 13% die within a year.
 Some studies have suggested that up to 27% of hospitalized people develop dyspnea, while in dying patients 75% will experience it.
 Acute shortness of breath is the most common reason people requiring palliative care visit an emergency department.
 Up to 70% of adults with advanced cancer also experience dyspnoea.